vukics/cppqed/doc/installation.rst

 This will install the first three libraries listed above on system level.

-The following steps to install the remaining two libraries constitute also the script ``utils/getLibs.sh``.
-The ``sed`` command in the last lines of this script also demonstrates what needs to be changed in ``utils/Jamroot`` if Blitz and FLENS are installed at a location which is not in the search path of the C++ compiler/linker.
+The following steps to install the remaining two libraries constitute also the script :file:`utils/getLibs.sh`.
+The :command:`sed` command in the last lines of this script also demonstrates what needs to be changed in :file:`utils/Jamroot` if Blitz and |FLENS| are installed at a location which is not in the search path of the C++ compiler/linker.

 .. _installBlitz: